rizzimatheus/rizzimatheus/README.md

 ## 👋 Hi there!

-**Currently working as a DevOps Engineer with a strong interest in Site Reliability Engineering (SRE) and Cloud Engineering.
+**I am currently working as a DevOps Engineer with a strong interest in Site Reliability Engineering (SRE) and Cloud Engineering.
 I thrive on automating workflows, optimizing infrastructure, and leveraging cloud technologies to build robust, scalable systems.**

 ## 🧰 Languages and Tools
 <div>